 - Choose treats that will not upset your dog’s stomach

-- Purchase a fanny pack, a treat pouch from the pet store, or a rock climbing chalk pouch, or notify your trainer and one will be available for purchase.
+- Purchase a fanny pack, a treat pouch from the pet store, or a rock climbing chalk pouch, or notify your trainer and one will be available for purchase during in-person sessions.

 - NO pockets and over-the-shoulder type bags

-- If the session falls near a meal time, please feed only a very small portion of the meal earlier than usual.
+- If the session falls near a meal time, please feed only a very small portion of the meal earlier than usual, or skip that meal.
 Cut back on all meals to accommodate the extra calories of training treats.

 - Exercise your dog appropriately prior to your session, however be sure not to exhaust your dog.

 What methods do you use for behaviour modification training?

 Respect for the dog’s physical, mental and emotional well-being is a foremost priority in any training at Scratch and Sniff Canine Services.
 Behaviour modification training focus on creating good associations with the over-whelming trigger or circumstance and teaching the dog how to make good choices, particularly when under stress.

 A dog who feels in control of herself feels safe and secure, thus removing the root cause of most behaviour issues (fear, anxiety, stress, over-arousal, etc).

 Our goal is to teach your dog that she is able to make good choices and help her to feel calm and happy in situations that might otherwise cause over-whelm.
 This is very much like “Doggy Therapy!”